Taireyune/multi-cam-pose/README.md

 quality inference can be done post-capture
 (my system write the videos on RAID disks, so disk-io is not a bottle-neck).

-Really gotta learn C++ if I want to get more performance out...
+Really gotta be more fluent in C++ if I want to get more performance out...

 <img
 src="https://github.com/Taireyune/multi-cam-pose/blob/master/images/live_display.gif"